ellennickles/programming-for-artists-s22/README.md

 ## Grading
 Assignments will be evaluated according to the following criteria.
 You will never be penalized for submitting non-working code projects as long as you still submit what you have and document a solid degree of effort to problem solve.
 Such efforts might include trying different techniques after checking the p5 Reference, looking at examples, searching online, asking someone, and/or coming to Student Hours.

 At the time of this writing, I'm exploring two different options to provide you with feedback: either via CCNY email or an individually-shared, private Google document.
+TBD!

+Unless other noted, **late assignments** will be accepted up to one (1) week late.

+Not submitting an assignment or not properly citing code sources are grounds for receiving a zero (0) on an assignment.
+For the latter, see the statement below on the Use of Free and Open Source Materials Including Code.

+### Programming Exercises and Projects
-**Programming exercises and projects** are worth five (5) points, one (1) point for each of the following:
+These are worth five (5) points, one (1) point for each of the following:
 - **Compliance**
     - Does the assignment address all the questions/prompts and follow the instructions?
 - **Comprehension and effort**